CarlosLF/Behavioral-Cloning/README.md

 ## Network model

-The model is based on the NVIDIA model arquitecture, with the adition of a dropout to decrease overfitting.
+The model is based on the NVIDIA model arquitecture [NVIDIA MODEL](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/), with the adition of a dropout to decrease overfitting.

 _________________________________________________________________
 Layer (type)                 Output Shape              Param #